 Does New York City have a Christmas Parade?

 Not in the traditional sense.
 Many locals describe the Macys Thanksgiving Parade as the starting point of the Christmas Season.
-So, even thought it’s not necessary called New York City Christmas Parade, it is a symbol that is beginning to look a lot like Christmas.
+So, even though it’s not necessary called New York City Christmas Parade, it is a symbol that is beginning to look a lot like Christmas.

 Alternative Activities to do during the Holidays